 (15) If duty has already been paid as mentioned in subsection (14), the instrument is not chargeable with ad valorem duty but the Commissioner, on being requested to do so, is to endorse on the instrument the duty paid.

 [Section 31B inserted by No. 66 of 2003 s.
-13.]
+13; amended by No. 31 of 2006 s.
+4.]

 31C.
 Preparation of dutiable statement about voluntary transfers under the Financial Sector (Transfers of Business) Act 1999 of the Commonwealth